mbacchi/lambda-edge-cloudfront-terraform/README.md

 ## Tearing down the infrastructure

-Deleting the replicated Lambda functions takes time, just like deploying the Lambda to all replicated regions does.
+Deleting the replicated Lambda functions takes a little time, just like deploying the Lambda to all replicated regions does.
 In order to perform this deletion in a timely fashion, you first need to remove the function association in the CloudFront distribution via the AWS console.
 Browse to CloudFront in the AWS